 Nevertheless, as time passes, and the economy develops, there is great potential upside.
-I am admittedly of the opinion that, while popular, Thai property tends to be overvalued.
+We are admittedly of the opinion that, while popular, Thai property tends to be overvalued.

 Having said this, just because an area tends to be overvalued doesn’t mean that it is entirely without merit.
 Thailand is a country with much on offer.

-Full disclosure: I’ve actually gone through Thailand’s residence investment program myself.
-While I cannot speak for Thailand’s future, I’ve done rather well since investing here almost a decade ago and found the program reasonably straightforward.
+Full disclosure: our founder, Reid, has actually gone through Thailand’s residence investment program himself.
+While we cannot speak for Thailand’s future, our founder has done rather well since investing there about a decade ago and found the program reasonably straightforward.

 Times are changing.
 Whether it ultimately turns out to be a good decision for you depends on what your investment horizon is, and what you’re looking for!